Curriculum, Enrollment, and Graduation

 Credits

-A candidate for the bachelor’s degree must complete the minimum number of credits required for the degree selected.
+A candidate for the bachelor’s degree must complete the minimum number of credits required for the selected degree.
 The minimum number of credits must be composed of credits earned for graduation.
 The required number of credits varies among the four-year curricula leading to the bachelor’s degree.

 Credits Earned for Graduation